2021 St. Louis Arts Awards

 Jim and Lynne Turley have been long-time supporters of a wide variety of organizations —both with their time and with financial resources.
 Lynne is a native St. Louisan who loves theatre, particularly musical theatre.
 A graduate of Drake University, Lynne taught high school English and drama before retiring to be a fulltime homemaker, mom and community volunteer.
 Jim, also born and raised in St. Louis, traces his love of musical theatre to his early memories of being in his grandfather’s seats at The Muny.
 Jim is the retired Chairman and Chief Executive Officer of Ernst & Young (EY), a global professional services firm comprised of approximately 270,000 people in over 150 countries.
 He led the firm from 2001 until his retirement in June 2013.
 For the last 30 years, Jim and Lynne have been enthusiastic supporters of STAGES St. Louis, doing everything from housing visiting actors in their home in the early days to co-chairing its annual fundraiser Applause.
 Egged on by his wife, Jim has supported many arts organizations including with board service at The Muny where he leads the board’s $100 million Second Century Campaign and is the Vice Chair.
 When they are not supporting theatre, their focus is on youth, character and education with organizations including the Assistance League of St. Louis and Boy Scouts of America.
 Jim and Lynne are also doting grandparents.

-"Such Sweet Thunder" presented by Shakespeare Festival St. Louis, Nine Network of Public Media, Jazz St. Louis and The Big Muddy Dance Company
+"Such Sweet Thunder" presented by St. Louis Shakespeare Festival, Nine PBS, Jazz St. Louis and The Big Muddy Dance Company

 In October 2019, four major St. Louis cultural institutions came together for three nights to present an unprecedented outdoor stage production of Duke Ellington’s jazz suite, “Such Sweet Thunder”.
 The collaboration between Shakespeare Festival St. Louis, The Big Muddy Dance Company, Jazz St. Louis and the Nine Network of Public Media brought to life the twelve-part composition in a multidisciplinary performance charting a tempestuous love story set in the 1950s.
 Dexandro Montalvo created original choreography and Bruce Longworth, acclaimed director of Shakespeare in the Park (“Winter’s Tale”, “Henry V”), adapted the script and directed the company of two actors, 16 dancers and a 15-piece band playing Ellington’s timeless score.
 The production starred Founder and Producing Director of the Black Rep, Ron Himes, and Webster Conservatory professor, Rayme Cornell.
 Free performances took place in the Public Media Commons in Grand Center attracting 1,000 audience members in total.